Deeply supervised salient object detection with short connections: Related Works

-Compared with traditional methods that use hand-crafted features, CNN based methods have refreshed all the previous state-of-the-art records in nearly every sub-field of computer vision, including salient object detection.
+Compared with traditional methods that use hand-crafted features, CNN-based methods have refreshed all the previous state-of-the-art records in nearly every sub-field of computer vision, including salient object detection.
+In \cite{SuperCNN_IJCV2015}, He \etal presented a superpixel-wise convolutional neural network architectures by utilizing hierarchical contrast features.
+For each scale of superpixels, two contrast sequences were fed into convolutional networks for building more advanced features.
+Finally, different weights were learned to fuse the multi-scale saliency maps together, yielding a much more confident one.
 Li \etal \cite{li2015visual} proposed to use multi-scale features extracted from a deep CNN to derive a saliency map.
+By feeding different levels of image segmentation into the deep CNN and aggregating multiple resulting features, a stack of fully connected layers are then used to determine on whether each segmented region is salient.
 Wang \etal \cite{wang2015deep} predicted saliency maps by integrating both local estimation and global search.
-Two different deep CNNs are trained to capture local information and global contrast.
+A deep neural network is first used to learn local patch features to provide each pixel a saliency value.
+Then, the local saliency map, global contrast, and geometric information are merged together as the input to another deep neural network, which is used to predict the saliency score of each region.
 In \cite{zhao2015saliency}, Zhao \etal presented a multi-context deep learning framework for salient object detection.
-They employed two different CNNs to extract global and local context information, respectively.
-Lee \etal \cite{lee2016deep} considered both high-level features extracted from CNNs and hand-crafted features.
-To combine them together, a unified fully connected neural network was designed to estimate saliency maps.
-Liu \etal \cite{liu2016dhsnet} designed a two-stage deep network, in which a coarse prediction map was produced, followed by another network to refine the details of the prediction map hierarchically and progressively.
-A deep contrast network was proposed in \cite{li2016deep}.
+Two different CNNs are designed to independently capture the global and local context information of each segment patch.
+A final regressor is used for final saliency decision of each segment patch.
+Lee \etal \cite{lee2016deep} took into account both high-level semantic features extracted from CNNs and hand-crafted features.
+To combine them together, a unified fully connected neural network was exploited to estimate saliency of each query region.
+Liu \etal \cite{liu2016dhsnet} designed a two-stage deep network, in which a coarse prediction map was produced, followed by a recurrent CNN to refine the details of the prediction map hierarchically and progressively.
+In \cite{li2016deep}, a deep contrast network was proposed by leveraging the contrast information of the input images.
 It combined a pixel-level fully convolutional stream and a segment-wise spatial pooling stream.
-Though significant progress have been achieved by these developments in the last two years, there is still a large room for improvement over the generic CNN models that do not explicitly deal with the scale-space problem.
+A fully connected conditional random field (CRF) is also used for further refining the prediction maps from the contrast network.
+In \cite{wangsaliency}, Wang \etal proposed to leverage the advantages of recurrent fully convolutional networks.
+By doing so, their recurrent fully convolutional network allowed them to continuously refine previous prediction maps by correcting prediction errors.
+A pre-training strategy using semantic segmentation data is exploited for extracting generic representations of salient objects.